Call us Toll Free – 24 Hours a Day

 The exception is that a truck tractor/53-foot semi-trailer combination with no overall length limitation can travel all roads.

-In North Carolina, oversized cargo will have escort vehicles in front and behind, and they are required to display flashing lights and a banner advertising their wide load.
+In North and South Carolina, oversized cargo will have escort vehicles in front and behind, and they are required to display flashing lights and a banner advertising their wide load.
 Flags are required to be placed upon the widest portions of the load.

 A commercial truck is one with a tank, box, hopper, or another device making up the vehicle’s structure.
 Securement and loading regulations apply to these vehicles carrying any kind of cargo, except those lacking a fixed structure or shape, such as sand, liquids, and gases.

 Items can easily shift or fall off the truck when the driver doesn’t follow federal regulations.
 Shifting items can cause the truck to become imbalanced, making it more difficult for drivers to maneuver or avoid crashing into another vehicle.
 Trailers exceeding the maximum weight and size limits can put too much pressure on the tires, causing them to explode.
-Not adequately adhering to the federal requirements is irresponsible and could lead to severe injuries and fatalities in an accident.
+Not adequately adhering to federal requirements is irresponsible and could lead to severe injuries and fatalities in an accident.

 The most common types of truck accidents include: